 For each point of the target object, the nearest point on the source object will be ascertained and its weighting transferred.
 For this and the next mode, the number of obejct points can differ.

-Both objects will be positioned congruently (internally) and a definable Radius will be generated around each of the target object’s points and the weighting from the source object will be averaged and transferred to the target object.
+A definable Radius will be generated around each of the target object’s points and the weighting from the source object will be averaged and transferred to the target object.
+A simple smoothing effect will be generated that will be passed on.
 This is the best method for most applications.

 This mode is designed for use with the Freeze Layer, which can be used to create expanding, growing Vertex Maps.